top of page

 Montessori education at the adolescent level changes dramatically from earlier ages to respond to the very different needs of adolescents based on the significant psychological, emotional, and social changes that happen during the transition from childhood to adulthood.
 Features include:

-• Learning in a social setting, working with others often to focus and satisfy the adolescent’s natural drive to be social.
+• Learning in a social setting, working with others often to focus and satisfy the adolescent’s natural drive to be social and the human need for community.

-• Helping children follow their interests and passions to develop strong skills in academics, leadership, self-discipline, responsibility, independence, and initiative.
+• Allowing students to build confidence in and self-awareness of their unique identities through exploration of their interests and passions to develop strong skills in academics, leadership, self-discipline, responsibility, independence, and initiative.

-• Learning in an agricultural setting (preferably a farm) to help children understand the symbiotic relationship of humans to the land and to practice practical, applied studies.
+• Learning in an agricultural setting (preferably a farm) as a tool to understand the relationship of people to the land and to each other through the work of practical, applied studies with real world outcomes.

-• Working with and learning from a variety of adults in an apprenticeship model.
+• Working side-by-side with and learning from a variety of adults in an academic and practical capacity in order to build knowledge and skills.

 Grove-Raven-Logo - high resolution (1).png